-Two apartment-style housing complexes are located on the Claremont Campus, inhabited by students at the Claremont School of Theology as well as students from Claremont Graduate University, as space is available.
+Two apartment-style housing complexes are located on the Claremont Campus, inhabited by students at the Claremont School of Theology as well as others, as space is available.
 Campus housing is an important aspect of the campus community and has a distinctly international population.